-We have the presenter zone (to the left of the pulpit above), the audience zone (to the right in the picture above) and the neutral zone in between.
+We have the presenter zone (to the left of the pulpit in the picture), the audience zone (to the right in the picture) and the neutral zone in between.
 Starting your presentation in the neutral zone between the presenter zone and the audience zone is likely to facilitate a better contact with the auditorium.
 You may retreat into the presenter zone after the introduction (but it is better if you can remain in the neutral zone).
 It is often a good idea to go back in the neutral zone a few times if you for various reasons are stuck behind a pulpit, at least when you want the auditorium to ask questions.
 Don’t be afraid to ask for a wireless microphone!

 Who are you talking to?

 A personal contact with the audience provides you with the best conditions to read how they react to your presentation and to tweak it.
 Furthermore, if you can give both yourself and the audience a sense of personal contact it makes your presentation more vivid and your message is passed on more effectively.
 So who are you talking to?
 Do you speak to one person, ten persons in one part of the room or the entire auditorium?
 We humans are usually perceived as more personal when we speak to one person at the time.
 Hence, imagine that you choose one person in the auditorium.
 Look at that person and speak directly to him/her.
 You do not speak directly with the other people in the auditorium, but they are welcome to attend and listen to the conversation you have with this single person.
 Stay with this person for 1-2 sentences and then switch to another person in the auditorium.
 This ensures that your presentation has a sense of personal appeal but at the same time is not perceived as intrusive.